dels07/conventional-commit/slides.md

 ca36bfe Remove unnecessary code in module #2
 ```

-Then second dev is coming and he just have his own commit style
+Then second dev is coming and he just have his own commit style.
 ```
 72c370d some big changes in module #3
 62f1436 fix bug